andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 At the same time, each view of the video has concrete and measurable consequences for the environment, society and individuals, such as:

 - Energy used for running the streaming service emits measurable amounts of CO₂, which contributes to global warming.
-- The hardware used to stream leaves an enironmental footprint across the globe – from mining in Africa to hardware manufacturing in Asia and Europe.
+- The hardware used to stream leaves an environmental footprint across the globe – from mining in Africa to hardware manufacturing in Asia and Europe.
-- The algorithms that control a video feed can contribute to problematic social media overuse and related mental health issues for it's users.
+- The algorithms that control a video feed can contribute to problematic social media overuse and related mental health issues for its users.
 - The content in the video may be created with hidden intentions, for example as propaganda that can be spread on social media.
 - Content can influence users' moods and actions.
 - If the video is free, it's likely that the user himself / herself is the product.
 That is, the user's data or attention is sold to the highest bidder to fund the playback.